Bad Box Over gets a new level and a new character: Bad Box Art Roll.

 Here’s a little summary of the changes in this update:

 - Passenger Bad Box Art Roll.
-Throw bombs with space bar.
+Throw bombs with the space bar.

 - Bombs destroy spikes!